qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_image.rst

    a remote URL-address to an image.
 #.
 From the **Search directories** area you can also select an image from :guilabel:`loading previews ...`
    to set the image source.
 #.
-Use the data defined button |mIconDataDefine| to set the image source from a record or using a
+Use the data defined button |dataDefined| to set the image source from a record or using a
    regular expression.

 With the :guilabel:`Resize mode` option, you can set how the image is displayed when the frame